mmorenoverdu/RMT-Finder/README.md

 Contains important sampling parameters such as trial length, inter-trial interval, sampling frequency, input and output channels, etc.
 There are two important settings in this file that must be specified the first time you use 'RMT-Finder':
 1. Define the correct communication port for the serial port: Go to Sample > Sampling Configuration > States.
 In the bottom-right corner you will see an "Auxiliary" button.
 Click on it and a new menu will pop up to select which type of device you want to configure.
 Once you have selected it, a new menu will appear.
 In this menu, select the appropriate COM port of your computer, to which the stimulator is connected through the serial port.
-2. Define the desired Inter-trial interval (ITI): Go to Sample > Sampling Configuration > States > Configure Pulses.
-In the pop-up menu, the Interval (in seconds) and its variation (in % of time) can be set.
-By default, 'RMT-Finder' will use a fixed and short ITI of 4.5 seconds.
-This gives sufficient time to the stimulator device to recharge between pulses.
-Note that if you want to change the ITI, at the time of writing this has to be done manually in the sampling configuration.
+2. Define the correct path to save data: Go to Sample > Sampling Configuration > Automate.
+In the menu, browse to the desired path where you want to store the raw data (saved as a .cfs file).

 Input/output channels configuration:
 1. Input channels: These channels read EMG signals directly from a 1401 interface ([Power](https://ced.co.uk/products/pow3in)/[Micro](https://ced.co.uk/products/mic4in)), also by CED.
 The 1401 coordinates inputs and outputs in a timely manner.
 Typically, the 1401 will be receiving inputs from the EMG amplifier through BNC cables.
 The input channels are Analogue to Digital (ADC) channels and are numbered.
 Go to Sample > Sample Configuration.
 In the General tab, you can modify the number of ADC channels that are available (4 by default, Signal starts at number #0).
 In the Port Setup tab, you can modify each channel's configuration (e.g. labels).